tanvividyala/tanvividyala/README.md

 Previously I've...
 - 🍎 Analyzed food distribution and socioeconomic disparities in San Diego at the Data Science Alliance
 - 🤖 Investigated developers' perceptions of humanness in AI agents and their implications for neurodiverse individuals at the Ujima S&P Group.
-- 💬 Researched how children learn to talk about emotions using computational methods with the Producing and Perceiving Language Lab at UCSB.

 I'm looking for opportunities in Data Analytics and Product Management.
 You can contact me at tvidyala@ucsd.edu 📫